sulth/PyfasterRCNN-TriassicSolutions/README.md

 a)version 1.13—>index not an int
 b)downgraded it to 1.11 —>unable to import multi array.
 Solution :
-Yes, the ability to use floating point indices was deprecated for a bit; It was finally removed in 1.12.
  You can also fix the problem by modifying lib/roi_data_layer/minibatch.py

 On line 26, there's a call to np.round fg_rois_per_image = np.round(cfg.TRAIN.FG_FRACTION * rois_per_image)
 This, unfortunately, creates a float, which causes the issues.
-Chaning this line to fg_rois_per_image = np.round(cfg.TRAIN.FG_FRACTION * rois_per_image).astype(np.int) will fix this without having to use an older version of numpy, since fg_rois_per_image is where the floats were creeping in and causing trouble.
+Changing this line to fg_rois_per_image = np.round(cfg.TRAIN.FG_FRACTION * rois_per_image).astype(np.int) will fix this without having to use an older version of numpy, since fg_rois_per_image is where the floats were creeping in and causing trouble.